Bronze mounted on stone,

 Sculpture triennial ‘SkulpturOdense21′, Hollufgård Skulpturpark, Odense, Denmark

 A sculpture made as a mediator between different worlds.
-It is inspired by both folklore, esortericism and mainly popular culture, in contrast to the traditional use of bronze for a gargoyle like creature.
+It is inspired by both folklore, esotericism and mainly popular culture, in contrast to the traditional use of bronze for a gargoyle or monster like creature.
 It is mounted on the stones from a decommisioned public sculpture.
 The spine of the Dweller is cast from neolithic stone axes from the former collection of Joakim Skovgaard (1856-1933), a Danish painter, who also designed public fountains often with animals and dragons.